Skip to main content

 Login Script

 Record and upload a login sequence that Veracode uses to automatically log in to your application.
-Use this method for multi-step login sequences that contain one or more authentication methods, such as username, password, and PIN.
+Use this method for multistep login sequences that contain one or more authentication methods, such as username, password, and PIN.
 You can also combine login script authentication with basic authentication.

 If you use login script authentication and have uploaded a login script, you can download it at any time to verify its information.
-Go to the Dynamic Analysis Summary page and click on the URL that has the login script.
+Go to the Dynamic Analysis Summary page and select the URL that has the login script.
 In the URL Configuration section, click the link in the Login Script field to download the file.

 Client Certificate